FluentValidation/FluentValidation/docs/upgrading-to-12.md

 In previous versions of FluentValidation it was possible to override the `AbstractValidator.EnsureInstanceNotNull` method to disable FluentValidation's root-model null check.
 The ability to do this was deprecated in 11.5.x and has now been removed.
 For further details please see [https://github.com/FluentValidation/FluentValidation/issues/2069](https://github.com/FluentValidation/FluentValidation/issues/2069)

+### Changes to the Serbian language translations

+The existing Serbian translations have been renamed to Serbian (Latin) and are now available under the `sr-Latn` language code.
+A new Serbian (Cyrillic) language has been added, which is now the default for the `sr` language code.

 ### Other breaking API changes

 - The `ITestValidationContinuation` interface now exposes a `MatchedFailures` property (as well as the existing `UnmatchedFailures`)